physicsdolphin/thu-learn-downloader-lite/README_linux_mac.md

-# Linux Running Guide
+# Linux/Mac Running Guide

-This guide will help you set up and run the project step by step on a Linux environment.
+This guide will help you set up and run the project step by step on a Linux/Mac environment.

 # 1. Create a Virtual Environment